 Though art took its various forms, most paintings in early America were dominated by portraiture.
 However, thanks to men such as John Singleton Copley and Benjamin West, narrative painting styles later grew in popularity depicting not only historical personages but also figures in action and pictorial compositions.

 In the late 18th and 19th centuries, artists primarily painted landscapes and portraits in a realistic style.
 The American Academy of the Fine Arts in New York was the first major American art academy, established in 1802.
 When the United States began to expand in earnest during the 19th century, numerous artists made names for themselves conveying the sheer size of the land and the cultures of the native people living on it.
 Some of these included Charles Marion Russell and Frederic Remington, while some artists, such as George Catlin broke from traditional styles of depicting landscapes, focused on the Native Americans of the west.

-Early twentieth century marked an era of beginnings and endings in America, as many artists went to Europe to study and paint, bringing back a number of various styles and formats.
+The early 20th century marked an era of beginnings and endings in America, as many artists went to Europe to study and paint, bringing back a number of various styles and formats.